 In some cases, hamburger menus may be displayed as a letter or symbol.
 This usually happens for a few seconds after the initial page load and can be easily resolved by tweaking @font-face and font-display rules.

-Next, go to “Override font rendering behavior” and click on “Additional options”.
+Click on “Additional options”.
 Select “fallback” as the font-display value.

 To complete the process, save your settings and purge your website’s cache.

 Once NitroPack re-optimizes your site, the hamburger menu should be displayed correctly.

 Please note that in rare cases, you may have to use the block value.
 If this process doesn’t work, go back to the “Override font rendering behavior” setting and select “block” instead of “fallback”.
 Don’t forget to save your settings and purge the cache before testing again.